 Since its listing, BGHL has operated a share buy-back programme approved at each annual general meeting by its shareholders.
 Historically, this programme has been the key method by which the Board has sought to reduce the discount to the prevailing NAV at which BGHL's shares are trading, and to improve liquidity in the shares.
 However, although the Board seeks to minimise its level, such discount is largely driven by market forces beyond BGHL's control.
+It is as a result of the shares in both share classes having traded at a discount in excess of 15 per cent. to the NAV per share throughout the period from 1 January 2022 to 31 December 2022 (calculated by comparing the closing middle market quotation of the shares (as derived from the daily official list of Euronext Amsterdam for the Euro shares and the London Stock Exchange for the Sterling shares) on each business day to the prevailing published NAV per share as at such business day and averaging this comparative figure over the financial year) that the Managed Wind-down proposals were recommended to, and passed by, the shareholders at the EGM held on 28 September 2023.
 BGHL's share buy-back programme is financed by redemptions of BGF shares.
 BGF has monthly liquidity, which means that redemptions are payable once in every calendar month.
-On 30 September 2022, the shareholders renewed BGHL's authority to make market repurchases of its shares.
+On 28 September 2023, the shareholders renewed BGHL's authority to make market repurchases of its shares.

-That authority expires on 31 December 2023, or the date of the next annual general meeting of the Company, whichever is the earlier, and the Board intends to seek renewal of that authority at the next annual general meeting.
+That authority expires date of the next annual general meeting of the Company, whichever is the earlier.
 Any repurchases under the share buy-back programme will be made at a discount to the prevailing NAV and will therefore be accretive to the NAV.
 They will therefore contribute to the different performance of BGHL's NAV relative to that of BGF.

-As explained in the AGM Circular that was published ahead of the Company's AGM that was held on 30 September 2022, the Takeover Panel has also limited the percentage of the Company's issued share capital which may be held by the Concert Party to 35.28%.
+As explained in the annual general meeting ("AGM") Circular that was published ahead of the Company's AGM that was held on 28 September 2023, the Takeover Panel has also limited the percentage of the Company's issued share capital which may be held by the Concert Party to 35.28%.
 If the Concert Party's percentage holding were to exceed that threshold, the requirements of Rule 9 of the City Code on Takeovers and Mergers would be triggered, so that the Concert Party would be obliged to make a compulsory offer for BGHL's entire issued share capital.